bendalab/audioio/README.md

 ### Playing sounds

-Fade in and out and play a numpy array as a sound:
+Fade in and out and play a 1-D or 2-D numpy array as a sound (first axis is time and second axis the channel):
 ```
 aio.fade(data, samplingrate, 0.2)
 aio.play(data, samplingrate)